Politically Exposed Persons and CBI: Can a PEP Get Approved?

 The short answer is yes, in almost every case.
 The long answer is the point of this post.

-Politically Exposed Person (PEP) status does not disqualify an applicant from any of the five programs 21 CBI currently advises on.
+PEP status does not disqualify an applicant from any of the four programs 21 CBI currently advises on.
 What it does is trigger a specific layer of enhanced due diligence (EDD) that transforms the application from a documentation exercise into a verifiable reconstruction of your professional and financial history.
 If the reconstruction holds, approval follows.
-If it does not, no program on earth will accept the file, no matter how much you are willing to pay.
+If it does not, no program on Earth will accept the file, no matter how much you are willing to pay.

 The Financial Action Task Force (FATF) defines three categories: